anonaddy/addy.io/source/faq.md

 I will also soon be adding an option to change the format of the display from part of the "From:" header.

-If neither of the above options work then please try changing to another recipient so that you can continue to recieve emails.
+If neither of the above options work then please try changing to another recipient so that you can continue to receive emails.

 If you still aren't receiving emails please contact me.